MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Allfiles/Labs/Lab 5 - Code Extension & Development.md

 1. Open table DDTCustFlyDetails from Solution Explorer

-2. Change the following properties of field FlyCount
+2. Change the following properties of field FlyCount:

-    1. Allow Edit: No
+    a.
+Allow Edit: No

-    2. Allow Edit On Create: No
+    b.
+Allow Edit On Create: No

-Exercise 3: Develop new Class
+Exercise 3: Develop a new Class
 =============================

 Task 1: Create a Runnable class DDTUpdateTier